prudhvir3ddy/DSA-notes/README.md

 #### common questions

 - Reversing the LinkedList
+  - try to reverse one link and repeat
 - questions based on the fast-slow pointer technique
 - starting point of cycle in the LinkedList